CosmOS-Creators/docs/sites/howTo/contribute/c/tests.rst

             └── ut

 #.
-In the mock folder we create then folder for os unit mock with name **os** and create there mock.cpp and osMock.h as it is shown in the following example:
+In :file:`mock` we then create a :file:`os` folder for the os unit mock and two files, :file:`mock.cpp` and :file:`osMock.h` as it is shown in the following example:
     ::

         os (module)